nicholaspung/gatsby/docs/docs/typography-js.md

 export default typography
 ```

 Font sizes of all elements in Typography.js grow and shrink in relation to the `baseFontSize` defined above.
-Try playing around with this value and see the visual difference it can make to your website.
+Try playing around with this value to see the visual difference it can make to your website.

 A full list of options that can be specified when defining a new typography can be found at [Typography.js](https://kyleamathews.github.io/typography.js/).